martoe/gradle-svntools-plugin/docs/SvnTag.md

 Property        | Description | Default value
 --------------- | ----------- | -------------
+svnUrl          | A SVN repository URL that should be tagged.
+This must point to either a trunk, a branch, or a tag.
+                  Currently, tags are always created from `HEAD`.
+                  If missing, the local `workspaceDir` will be used. |
 workspaceDir    | Local workspace that should be tagged | `$project.projectDir` tagName         | Name of the SVN tag (required) |
 replaceExisting | If the tag already exists, delete it first | `false`